Cindy, a solo and chamber pianist, combines her performance experiences with her strong academic understanding of music into her teachings.

 She has been teaching piano to musicians from kindergarten to graduate school students from her personal private studio and at many conservatories, universities and art middle/high school in NYC and Seoul Korea.
 She also has been judging for many art schools and piano competitions, such as Joongang Daily News Junior Competition.
 In addition, she taught music composition, ear training (dictation), and harmonics to her private music composition students.
 Many of her private students went to prestigious music schools such as Seoul National Univerisity and Manhattan School of Music.

-As a member of National Music Teachers Association, Las Vegas Music Teachers Association, and National Federation of Music Clubs, she is actively involved to important music festivals by performing and judging.
+Cindy is a Bushell Competition Piano Enmsenble chairman.
+Also, as a member of National Music Teachers Association, Las Vegas Music Teachers Association, and National Federation of Music Clubs, she is actively involved to important music festivals by performing and judging.
+Her students have plenty of opportunity to play for competitions, and perform at music festivals and recitals.
+Every year, many of her students get awards from competitions and receive 'honor's from music festivals.

 She is an author of "Accompanying Literature for Pianists" 2011 - (Korean, used as a College textbook)